-As a long-standing family business, Timber Fans imports and manufactures upmarket handcrafted timber ceiling fans used in Hotels, Golf Estates, Guest Lodges, Game Reserves and private homes across South Africa and the Indian Ocean Islands.
+As a long-standing family business, Timber Fans imports, retails and wholesales upmarket handcrafted timber ceiling fans for use in hotels, golf estates, guest lodges, game reserves and private homes across South Africa and the islands of the Indian Ocean.
 Having recently established ourselves in Australia, we are proud to offer our newest premium imported range ~ The Monaco Collection, Australia-wide.
-Combining our experience and expertise with a sophisticated product range, we are able to deliver professional service excellence to our Australian Retail and Wholesale Ceiling Fan Customers.
+Combining our experience and expertise with a sophisticated product range, we are able to deliver professional service excellence to our Australian retail and wholesale ceiling fan customers.

 Individually hand-built and tested for perfect balance and whisper-quiet performance, our wooden ceiling fans are a statement of contemporary design & refinement which will enhance the aesthetics of any room.